Chart Color Schemes

 Lewisham was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Lewisham's population was found to be more culturally diverse than most local markets, with 25.2% speaking a language other than English at home and 34.3% born overseas.
-Christianity was the main religion in Lewisham, comprising 33.5% of its population.
-Judaism, however, was notably overrepresented at 0.3%, compared to None% across Greater Sydney.
+Lewisham, surveyed in June 2016, had higher cultural diversity than most local areas, with 25.2% speaking a language other than English at home and 34.3% born overseas.
+Christianity was the dominant religion, comprising 33.5%.
+Judaism was overrepresented at 0.3%, compared to 0.8% in Greater Sydney.

 Frequently Asked Questions - Diversity